mackelab/lsmlsda2020/module2/logistics.md

 We provide a set of functions in utils.py (week4) that will be used throughout the tutorials for this module.

-You will only need 'numpy', 'matplotlib' and 'scipy'
+You will only need 'numpy', 'matplotlib','scipy' and 'pytorch' (no support GPU needed)